Addons

 update_[NAME].sh

 This file is a simple shell script which is executed when the administrator updates the service (or module) in the system configuration.
-It is normally executed as root every day, if the admin has enabled the automatic updates of this service.
+It is normally executed as root every day if the admin has enabled the automatic updates of this service.
 If you don’t want to update the service, just leave the file empty.
-But its important to have the file.
+But it’s important to have the file.

 An example of update_nocodb.sh would be: